Strawberry picking: our guide to the best places in the UK

 Court Farm and Leisure in Herefordshire

 Which other fruits can I pick here?
-Apples, pears, blackberries, raspberries, gooseberries, blueberries, tayberries, blackcurrants, redcurrants, cherries, plums and rhubarb
+Apples, pears, blackberries, raspberries, strawberries, blueberries, blackcurrants, redcurrants, plums and rhubarb

 What else can I do here?
 The farm has a tea shop, picnic area, farm shop, children’s play area and farm animals